smolanalyst/smolanalyst/README.md

 When you run an analysis with SmolAnalyst, the following happens:

-1. Your source files are mounted as read-only in a Podman container
+1. Your source files are mounted as read-only in a container
 2. A temporary directory is mounted as writable for output files
 3. The container runs a Smolagent session with special instructions about your files
 4. The AI agent generates and executes Python code to analyze your data